tbal999/n2n-encrypt-api/README.md

 # n2n-encrypt-api
 Encodes and decodes strings!
-This is best used on small strings - like one line sentences.
+This is best used on small strings - like two or three words - or usernames/passwords.
 For example, on a 30kb string the key will be 166kb and the encrypted message will be over 1GB in size!

 How?